 Amey Pasarkar

-I am a PhD student at Princeton University, working in Vertaix on efficient data curation and training algorithms for AI models.
+I am a PhD student at Princeton University, working in Vertaix on efficient data curation and evaluation algorithms for AI models.
 I am fortunate to be advised by Professor Adji Bousso Dieng and am generously supported by a NSF Graduate Research Fellowship.

 Prior to joining Princeton, I graduated from Columbia University with a degree in Operations Research, where I had the privilege of working under Professor Itsik Pe'er on designing probabalistic graphical models for microbial dynamics.
 I have also recently interned at Amazon Science on the Fire TV team.